alex0112/alex0112/README.md

 ### Hi I'm Alex!
 Here's a little bit about me:

+Most of my time is focused on my computer engineering degree.
+In rare moments of spare time I'll work on projects here.

 - 🔭 Some projects I've worked on
   - [prxs](https://github.com/alex0112/prxs) (A MITM tool for Unix, written in Rust!)
   - [Aurum](https://github.com/alex0112/aurum) (An API Wrapper for Coinbase in *Elixir*)